bioinformatics-ptp/IMAGE/README.md

      * PDF files : a downloadable version
  * **rulesets** folder
    The folder contains current rulesets files.
 For each ruleset, we have provided three versions of the same ruleset:
-     * PDF overview document: the same one as in the **docs** folder with a different file name
+     * Markdown document: the same one as in the **docs** folder with a different file name
      * Tab-delimited text file: a more detailed spreadsheet with additional notes and examples for some fields
-     * JSON file: for developers who want to operate on the ruleset content.
+     * JSON file: for developers who want to programmatically operate on the ruleset content.
  * **scripts** folder
    the scripts used to convert among different file formats
- * **ruleset_history** folder
-   the historic versions of rulesets in the development.